hakhan2000/hakhan2000.github.io/README.md

 # Welcome to my Portfolio!

-I am a recent Business Analytics Graduate from the Wisconsin School of Business and am currently searching for my future role.
+I am a recent Business Analytics Graduate from the Wisconsin School of Business and am currently searching for my next role in analytics.
 I am passionate about leveraging data to guide businesses in strategic decision-making and strongly believe in creating a collaborative team environment that follows diversity, equity, and inclusion principles.
 My core competencies include data extraction, data cleaning, data transformations, exploratory data analysis, and data visualization using software such as Python, R, SQL, Tableau, and PowerBI among others.

 Currently, I am a Valuation & Transaction Disputes Associate as part of Ankura Consulting's Tax Controversy team.
 I am primarily utilizing SQL and Microsoft Excel to perform in-depth financial data analysis that can be used as evidence in IRS Tax Disputes for Fortune 500 companies.
-I am always open to hearing about new opportunities, please feel free to connect with me on LinkedIn or send me an email using the links below.
+I am always open to hearing about new opportunities, please feel free to connect with me on LinkedIn or send me an email.

 Hope you enjoy your stay!